Cut Piece 1964: Shinto Buddhism, clothing and the power of giving

 Interesting as well is the association of clothing with the wearer's spirit in Japanese spiritual tradition.
-According to Liza Dalby, in Japan, clothing is so closely associated with the wearer, the garment becomes imbued with the essence of a person's spirit.
-The concept of kami, referring to "the spiritualization of all things in the universe", as well as the spiritualization of the object, or mono, help us to understand the reverence expressed by the audience in the Kyoto and Tokyo performances as well as the significance of the destruction of western clothing as a representation of the tension between Japan and the West.
-Considering clothing in the context of kami and "the power of giving" means that each person who cuts, is cutting away and taking a piece of her soul.
+According to Liza Dalby, in Japan, clothing is so closely associated with the wearer that the garment becomes imbued with the essence of a person's spirit.
+The concept of kami, referring to "the spiritualization of all things in the universe", as well as the spiritualization of the object, or mono, help us to understand the reverence expressed by the audience in the Kyoto and Tokyo performances as well as the significance of the destruction of Western clothing as a representation of the tension between Japan and the West.
+Considering clothing in the context of kami and "the power of giving" means that each person who cuts is cutting away and taking a piece of her soul.
 This can be seen as both a violent act as well as something like an act of communion, where Ono has offered her clothing and therefore her spirit as a token of commemoration.